rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My first job in the real world as a **Data Analyst** has started on September 20, 2016, in **Accudata Inc.** located in Kumintang Ibaba, Batangas City, Philippines where excellent typing skills are required for the role to meet the company's standards.
+- My first job in the real world as a **Biller** has started on September 20, 2016, in **Accudata Inc.** located in Kumintang Ibaba, Batangas City, Philippines where excellent typing skills are required for the role to meet the company's standards.
 This is the time when my motivation to become a professional transcriptionist has started.
 - On the second half of my entire tenure in **[IntegrityNet Solutions & Services](https://integritynet.biz/)**, I was responsible on taking charge of daily morning meeting for the development team; transcribing each team member's progress from recorded conversation which will be submitted to the Chief Technology Officer's company email for compilation.

 ### Software Developer 🖥